moodle/devdocs/docs/devupdate.md

 <!-- markdownlint-disable no-inline-html -->

-import { CodeBlock, CodeExample, InvalidExample, ValidExample } from '@site/src/components';
+import { CodeBlock, CodeExample, InvalidExample, ValidExample, Since } from '@site/src/components';

 This page highlights the important changes that are coming in Moodle 4.3 for developers.